-The ISS will provide academic skills workshops throughout the academic year.
+The ISS also provides academic skills workshops throughout the academic year.

 Indigenous Studies Program (ISP)

-ISS works closely with the ISP and shares its space.
+ISS works closely with the Indigenous Studies Program and shares its space.

 The ISP Student Library offers hundreds of titles in the areas of Indigenous Knowledge, research and language, as well as DVDs and language CDs that you can borrow.

 The ISS and ISP are home to the Indigenous Student Lounge.
 The room is equipped with a flat screen TV, a DVD player, computers, a printer and Internet access.
 You can use this space to study, hold a meeting or just take a break.